ZZ Top: Critical acclaim and retrospective releases (2004–2011)

 In 2004, ZZ Top was inducted into the Rock and Roll Hall of Fame.
 Keith Richards of the Rolling Stones gave the induction speech.
 ZZ Top gave a brief performance, playing "La Grange" and "Tush".

-In 2006 Tres Hombres and Fandango! received releases of expanded and remastered versions, which used the original mixes free from echo and drum machines and included additional bonus live tracks.
+In 2006, Tres Hombres and Fandango! received releases of expanded and remastered versions, which used the original mixes free from echo and drum machines, and included additional bonus live tracks.

 The Eliminator Collector's Edition CD/DVD, celebrating the 25th anniversary of the band's iconic RIAA Diamond Certified album, was released September 10, 2008.
 The release includes seven bonus tracks and a bonus DVD, including four television performances from The Tube in November 1983.

 The band performed at the 2009 Houston Livestock Show and Rodeo on the final night on March 22, 2009.
 In July, the band appeared on VH1's Storytellers, in celebration of their four decades as recording artists.

 La Futura (2012–2020)

-Billy Gibbons stated in an interview in August 2011 that a new album had been recorded, with initial recording taking place in Malibu, California, before moving to Houston, but was still unnamed and had yet to be mixed and mastered.
-Gibbons said that the expected release date was sometime in March or April 2012 but, later, a late summer or early fall release date was announced.
-The album was subsequently released on September 11, 2012.

-Entitled La Futura, the album was produced by Rick Rubin.
-The first single from the album, "I Gotsta Get Paid", debuted in an advertising campaign for Jeremiah Weed Whiskey and appears on the soundtrack of the film Battleship.
+ZZ Top released La Futura, produced by Rick Rubin, on September 11, 2012.
+The first single, "I Gotsta Get Paid", debuted in an advertising campaign for Jeremiah Weed Whiskey and appears on the soundtrack of the film Battleship.
 The song itself is an interpretation of "25 Lighters" by Texan hip hop DJ DMD and rappers Lil' Keke and Fat Pat.
 The first four songs from La Futura debuted on June 5, 2012, on an EP called Texicali.
 DJ Screw was a major influence on the album as well, particularly because Gibbons and Screw both worked with engineer G. L. Moon during the late 1990s.

 On March 3, 2015, ZZ Top began a North American tour in Red Bank, New Jersey, at the Count Basie Theatre.
-After rescheduled dates and additions, the tour ended in Highland Park, Illinois, at the Ravinia Pavilion on August 27, with the opening act Blackberry Smoke.
+After rescheduled dates and additions, the tour ended in Highland Park, Illinois, at the Ravinia Festival on August 27, with the opening act Blackberry Smoke.
 Jeff Beck joined ZZ Top for seven concerts.

 On September 9, 2016, ZZ Top released Tonite at Midnight: Live Greatest Hits from Around the World.
 In 2017, they began the 2017 Tonnage Tour, but canceled the last few dates due to Hill's declining health.
-In 2018, the band announced their six-day Las Vegas run of shows to be held at the Venetian, starting from April 20, 2019.
+In 2018, ZZ Top won the Guinness world record for the longest-running active group with no lineup changes.
+In October, they announced a six-day Las Vegas run of shows to be held at the Venetian, starting from April 20, 2019.
 Gibbons told Las Vegas Review-Journal in April 2020 that ZZ Top had been preparing another album.
 On June 21, 2020, Gibbons stated interest in having Beck appear.